shadowga/website/_docs/3/e-security.md

 Everything said above also applies to the guild and your Discord account.
 They even provide two-factor security of their own, and they have a guide on enabling Discord 2FA [here](https://support.discordapp.com/hc/en-us/articles/219576828-Setting-up-Two-Factor-Authentication).
 Even when using that, you should still have secure login information.
-If your account is compromised on there, notify an Executive or the server owner so we can temporarily remove your admin permissions.
+If your account is compromised on there, notify an Executive or the owner so we can temporarily remove your admin permissions.